-I call it conscious community building when it is developed by keeping the community in mind while designing, developing, building and fostering it.
-Source: The Poverty Paradox: Why Most Poverty Programs Fail And How To Fix Them As an entrepreneur, community builder, investor, etc, we constantly debate about is it good for the community?
-Is … Continue reading Conscious Community Building
+A strategy designed by keeping the community in mind during the design process, it is called “conscious community-building. “ It is about developing, building, and fostering that “sense of community” around a brand.
+Source: The Poverty Paradox: Why Most Poverty Programs Fail And How To Fix Them As an entrepreneur, community builder, investor, and venture … Continue reading Conscious Community Building

 Is there a scientific way to evaluate your productivity?
 This question is popping in my head for quite some time.
 Hence, like everyone, I spent hours and hours reading books and listening to various podcasts like: [Book] Deep Work by Carl Newport [Book] Digital Minimalism by Carl Newport [Book] The Life-Changing Magic of Tidying: A simple, effective … Continue reading What’s my productivity score?